adamfeuer/FT232H-basic/README.md

 Known issues
 ============

-On the board I made, the TX and RX LEDS don't work.
-I am not sure why - it may be because I installed them wrong.
+TX and RX LEDs did not work on the 0.4.2 version of the board - because the signals are active low, and needed to be connected to 3.3V via a 470 ohm resistor.
+This has been fixed.

 If you have questions, comments, or improvements, I would love to know them!